-- 9. Bird perches: In order to exploit the potential of insect-predatory birds, 'T' shaped bird perches should be installed in the fields. - 10.
-Use of botanical insecticides: Simple water extracts of Acacia arabica (leaves or seeds), Custard apple (leaves or seeds), Datura (leaves or seeds), Eucalyptus (leaves), Ipomoea (leaves), Lantana (leaves), tobacco (leaves) and Pongamia (leaves) exhibit insecticidal action against defoliators.
+- through specific pheromone traps.
+These traps not only help in monitoring the incidence but also for mass trapping the adults.
+Care should be taken that the pheromone septa are not touched with bare hands while fixing on the trap. - 9.
+Bird perches : In order to exploit the potential of insect-predatory birds, 'T' shaped bird perches should be installed in the fields. - 10.
+Use of botanical insecticides : Simple water extracts of Acacia arabica (leaves or seeds), Custard apple (leaves or seeds), Datura (leaves or seeds), Eucalyptus (leaves), Ipomoea (leaves), Lantana (leaves), tobacco (leaves) and Pongamia (leaves) exhibit insecticidal action against defoliators.
 Different neem products like, neem oil, seed extract, leaf extract etc. act as feeding deterrent for leaf eating insects.
 Consequently, insects get repelled from the crop.
 Continuous starvation leads to insect death in a few days. - 11.
-Trap crop: Anethum graveolens (Suva) is excellent trap crop for most of the defoliators.
+Trap crop : Anethum graveolens (Suva) is excellent trap crop for most of the defoliators.
 Inter-cropping of soybean with: Suva (in 6:1 or 12:2 row ratio) helps in trapping the insects on Suva crop and saving the main soybean crop.
 Insects on Suva can be controlled with very less quantity of insecticide - 12.
-Use of microbial insecticides: Application of commercially available microbial insecticides like DiPel, Biobit, Delfinetc (Bt based) or Larvocel, Biosoft, Dispel or Biorin (Beauveria bassiana fungus based) @ 1.0 kg/ha can help in controlling defoliating larvae without adverse effect on natural enemies, parasitoids and predators.
-For control of tobacco caterpillar and gram pod borer, insect specific Nuclear Polyhydrosis Virus like Virin S/Biovirus S or Virin H/Biovirus H can be used for spraying on the soybean crop. - 13.
-Use of chemical insecticides: Soybean has capacity to yield normally even with 20-25 per cent foliage loss.
+Use of microbial insecticides : Application of commercially available microbial insecticides like DiPel, Biobit, Delfinetc (Bt based) or Larvocel, Biosoft, Dispel or Biorin (Beauveria bassiana fungus based) @ 1.0 kg/ha can help in controlling defoliating larvae without adverse effect on natural enemies, parasitoids and predators.
+For control of tobacco caterpillar and gram pod borer, insect specific Nuclear Polyhydrosis Virus like Virin S/Biovirus S or Virin H/Biovirus H can be used for spraying on the soybean crop.
+13. Use of chemical insecticides : Soybean has capacity to yield normally even with 20-25 per cent foliage loss.
 Since leaf damage has direct relationship with insect population, it is advisable to use costly chemical insecticides only when insect population increases above "economic threshold level" (Table 6).
 A number of insecticides have been recommended (Table 8) for the control of soybean insect-pests.
-Use of insecticides has been found to be effective for proper management of insect-pests:-
+Similarly, the list of insecticides having lable claims in soybean as has been listed out during May 2022 by the Central Insecticide Borad of Gol is given in Annexure-II.